Winchester Cathedral (song)

 The song won the 1967 Grammy Award for Best Contemporary (R&R) Recording.
 An initial long-playing album including the song was issued in late 1966 by Fontana Records, also titled Winchester Cathedral.
 Stephens received the 1966 Ivor Novello Award for "Best Song Musically and Lyrically".

 In 2016, to celebrate the 50th anniversary of the song's release, a new version by Geoff Stephens was released on CD by Signum Classics, sung by members of the Winchester Cathedral Choir.
-The premier performance of this version was to take place during a Gala Concert in Winchester Cathedral on March 12, 2016 to help raise funds for the Cathedral's Appeal.
+The premier performance of this version was to take place during a gala concert in Winchester Cathedral on March 12, 2016, to help raise funds for the Cathedral's Appeal.

 Chart performance

 The tune went to number 4 in the UK Record Retailer chart (now recognised as the official UK Singles Chart for that period).

-It went all the way to the top in the U.S., displacing "You Keep Me Hangin' On" by the Supremes on December 3, 1966.
+It went all the way to the top in the US, displacing "You Keep Me Hangin' On" by the Supremes on December 3, 1966.
 After one week at No. 1, "Winchester Cathedral" was knocked off the summit by the Beach Boys' "Good Vibrations", only to rebound to the top spot the next week.
-After a two-week run, it was knocked off the top for good by The Monkees' "I'm a Believer"."Winchester Cathedral" also topped the Billboard Easy Listening chart for four weeks.
+After a two-week run, it was knocked off the top for good by The Monkees' "I'm a Believer".
+"Winchester Cathedral" also topped the Billboard Easy Listening chart for four weeks.

 Global sales of the single were over three million, with the RIAA certification of gold disc status.